 Many claim using cash is the reason why Envelope Budgeting is so effective.
 On Dave Ramsey’s website he states, “There’s something psychological about spending cash that hurts more than swiping a piece of plastic.”
 Does using cash create the effectiveness of Envelope Budgeting or is it in the power of “choice before one spends”?
 Can a digital envelopes system replicate the success of a cash envelopes budget system?

-RELATED CONTENT: What is the Cash Envelope System?
+RELATED: What is the Cash Envelope System?

 Cash vs Digital